nxp-imx/imx-smw/Documentations/API/source/capabilities/hsm.rst

  - Commit key storage (do nothing)

 Key group:
-The SMW Library is managing the HSM key group automatically.
+The SMW Library is managing the SECO key group automatically.
 The library is selecting a key group depending if a key is persistent/permanent or transient.
   - Persistent/Permanent keys are in key groups from 0 to 511.
   - Transient keys are in key groups from 512 to 1023.

 Persistent key:
 To flush persistent key, "FLUSH_KEY" attribute must be set.
-When set, HSM executes a strict operation and all keys defined as persistent are flushed.
-Note that HSM uses a strict operation counter which is a replay attack counter, then the number of strict operation is limited.
+When set, SECO executes a strict operation and all keys defined as persistent are flushed.
+Note that SECO uses a strict operation counter which is a replay attack counter, then the number of strict operation is limited.
 So when possible it's better to perform multiple persistent key operations (generate, import, delete) before setting the "FLUSH_KEY" attribute.